turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react.markdown

 ## Background

-### Overview -- Front-End Application Architectures
+### Overview -- Front-End Application History

+* Beginning: Basic Jquery scripting; mostly static HTML with small bits of dynamism on top of them
+* Mostly ad-hoc / isolated interactions with the server
 * __Problems:__ Browser applications becoming more and more complex; numerous DOM Elements dependent on dynamic data coming from servers or other sources